How to Remove Late Payments From Your Credit Report

 By requesting a goodwill adjustment, you can ask the creditor to remove the late payment from your credit reports as a gesture of goodwill since you’ve otherwise been a great customer.

-To do this, write a goodwill letter to the credit card issuer or lender and explain your situation.
-Credit card companies have some flexibility when it comes to reporting late payments.
-They can remove late payments from your credit report under the right circumstances.
+To do this, write a goodwill letter to the credit card issuer or lender explaining your situation.
+Credit card companies have some flexibility when it comes to reporting late or missed payments.
+They can remove a late payment from your credit report under the right circumstances.

 Did you have an unexpected expense arise last month that made you late?
 Are you trying to perfect your credit score so you can get a mortgage or an auto loan?